- Legal Resources

 Oklahoma City, OK 73105

-Qualifications: A bachelor's degree in accounting, or a non-accounting degree with at least 30 hours of accounting.
-A CPA certificate is preferred.
-The applicant must have a thorough knowledge of accounting/auditing principles and methods, as well as the ability to comprehend complex laws and regulations.
-A thorough knowledge of computer software applications such as Excel, Word and Microsoft Office Suite is required.
+Qualifications: Applicants must be CLEET certified.
+Preference will be given to applicants with experience in investigations, interviewing techniques and report writing.
+Knowledge of computer software applications such as Excel, Word and Microsoft Office Suite is required.
+Applicants will be expected to complete a writing sample and Excel testing during the interview process.
 A valid Oklahoma Driver’s license and the ability to travel is required.
 All applicants must agree in writing to complete, and satisfactorily pass, a background investigation by the Office of the Attorney General.